Openbirth/Openbirth/README.md

 "The Binding of Isaac: Rebirth" uses Lua for mods, and isn't open source.
 Openbirth uses C++ and is open source.
 There really is no reason for this project other than "screw Lua" and "I love Isaac".

+## Status of the project:
+- Afterbirth+ Mod Compatibility: 0%
+- Repentance Mod Compatibility: 0%
+- Ready to play: No.

+Please note that Openbirth is a WIP.